JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 ## Composing controlled UI plugin

-The main principle of Controlled plugin - you load your JSP and JavaScripts into a hidden container (PlaceId.ALL_PAGES_FOOTER_PLUGIN_CONTAINER) and then, at the time of DOM Ready, you start manipulate the content using the JavaScript API.
-It's possible to convert your Basic plugin to the Controlled one by simply adding the subscription to ON_CONTEXT_UPDATE.
+The main principle of Controlled plugins is that you load your JSP and JavaScripts into a hidden container (`PlaceId.ALL_PAGES_FOOTER_PLUGIN_CONTAINER`) and then, at the time of DOM Ready, you start manipulating the content using the JavaScript API.
+It's possible to convert your Basic plugin to the Controlled one by simply adding the subscription to `ON_CONTEXT_UPDATE`.

 The `Plugin Wrapper` considers the plugin as a _controlled_ one, if it has an `ON_CONTEXT_UPDATE` handler or if it's a React Component.